-Gestational diabetes is a special kind of diabetes that happens only during pregnancy.
+Gestational diabetes is diabetes that happens only during pregnancy.
 Normally, as food is digested, it turns into sugar (glucose) that goes into your bloodstream.
-Your body makes a substance called insulin that helps your cells use this blood sugar.
-Changes that occur in your body while you’re pregnant may cause your blood sugar to be too high.
+Your body makes a substance called insulin that helps your cells use this blood sugar for energy.
+Changes that occur in your body during pregnancy may cause your blood sugar to be too high.
 This can be risky for both you and your baby.
 You can take steps to control your blood sugar and reduce these risks.

 Managing gestational diabetes means controlling your blood sugar while you are pregnant.
 Your healthcare team will help you put together a plan to do this.
 This plan will include: